ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-site-creation.md

 :::image type="content" source="media/restricted-site-creation/3-restricted-site-creation-onedrive-created-admin-ui.png" alt-text="screenshot of failed OneDrive site creation if created from admin UI." lightbox="media/restricted-site-creation/3-restricted-site-creation-onedrive-created-admin-ui.png":::

 > [!NOTE]
-> Acceptable enumerations or enums for this command are: All Sites, Team sites (group-connected and classic), Communication sites.
+> Acceptable enumerations or enums for this command are: all sites, team sites (group-connected and classic), communication sites.

 ### Allow Microsoft Entra groups to create sites